Volunteer with Family Services!

 - Family Services operates a variety of mentoring programs that match caring adults with children who could benefit from a positive adult role model.

 - All mentors are required to commit to at least one year.
 Weekly or monthly time requirements vary by program.
 All mentors must complete a pre-service training and maintain ongoing contact with their mentoring supervisor.

 - For additional information and for upcoming training dates, please contact Mentoring Director at 978-327-6640 or complete the form below.

-- The Samaritans relies on volunteers who are willing to be trained to help people who call our crisis help lines.
-Most of our callers are not suicidal but are feeling overwhelmed with life stressors.
-People from all walks of life are trained to offer support and befriending for those who are lonely, depressed, suicidal or need someone to listen.
-The Samaritans are ordinary men and women who volunteer their time befriending others in distress by answering our 24 hour crisis line.
-We aren’t looking for experts – just dedicated individuals who give their time to listen to others, providing unconditional positive support in complete confidence and without judgment.
+- The Samaritans relies on volunteers who answer calls on our crisis help lines.
+Most callers are not suicidal but are feeling overwhelmed with life stressors.
+Crisis line volunteers are ordinary men and women.
+We aren’t looking for experts – just compassionate individuals who can listen and provide support in confidence and without judgment.